To Hell With You

 Aesha lay on the altar with her hands unbound.
 Her dark hair pooled on grey stone.
 What God had commanded, she was willing to give.

-Reality warped, and the archangel Michael became substance.
+There came a tearing of the firmament, and the archangel Michael manifested in the temple.
 Adrian drew his sword.

 “Aesha, go now.
 Run!”

 “I can die trying.”
-He stepped between Aesha and the angel, taking guard.
+Adrian stepped forward, taking guard.
 “Aesha, go!”

 Michael attacked.
 He rained blows upon the mortal before him.
 “You think you can abort God’s parable without consequences?”